youixentoo/SRT_App/README.md

 # Usage
 ### Location
 The application only works if it's in the same folder as "Configs" and "RCode".
 A warning message will show if the config.yml file or any of the R scripts can't be found.
-However, there are no checka in place in the case one of both of the .xlsx files are missing.
+However, there are no checks in place in the case one of both of the .xlsx files are missing.

 ### How to use
 - On start-up, there is 1 button available: "Select...".
 Pressing this button opens a windows that allows for selection of 1 or more files.